vladsheverda7/Cypress_JS_TAF/docs/git-strategy.md

 4. Review and Merge

+## Merge Strategy

+Only **squash merges** are allowed.

+-   This ensures a clean and linear commit history.
+-   Each PR results in a single commit on the `main` branch.

+**Merge commits** and **rebase merges** are disabled.

+-   PR titles should clearly summarize the change.
+-   Add a description of the changes made, and link to relevant issues if applicable.
+-   Assign at least one reviewer.
-Ensure tests pass before merging.
+-   Ensure all CI checks pass before merging.

-Use squash and merge to keep a clean history.
+-   Use squash merge when merging the PR.

-Delete the branch after merging.